canonical/k8s-snap/docs/src/tutorial/add-remove-nodes.md

 ### 4. Join the cluster from the other node

-Open a shell to the worker node:
+Open a shell on the worker node:

 ```sh
 multipass shell expert-elf
 ```

-The VM doesn't come with the `k8s` snap, so let's install it.
+The VM doesn't come with the `k8s` snap, so let's install it, and make sure the new node uses the same Canonical Kubernetes version as the existing node.

 ```sh
 sudo snap install --edge --classic k8s